 Travel Blogging Reality: Google Ads is not the most profitable way of making money on your blog…unless you have a shi!t tonne of readers who are very click-happy.

 Myth 5: You can watch the passive income roll in while do other things

 Considering the reality that most travel bloggers give up within a year and that it usually takes a minimum of one year to start making any money from a blog, and you’ll see that the stats are stacked against you – unless you’re in it for the long haul.

 Passive income (the kind that rolls in from the likes of advertising and affiliate links) only comes when you have a decent amount of traffic – at least 30,000 page views a month as a rough guide and that’s only going to generate enough traffic to buy a bunch of hamburgers…if you’re lucky.
 And even then, building that traffic and establishing a consistent readership requires a lot of hard work.
 If you’re expecting to get very rich, very quickly from minimal work, give up now.
-You’ll make more money working for McDonald’s – you can find their application form here.
+You’ll make more money working for McDonald’s.

 Travel Blogging Reality: passive income requires a decent level of traffic which usually takes time to build (commonly more than a year – often two or three).